Caldeira Velha Hot Springs in Sao Miguel Azores – Time Slot Entry Tickets and Tips

 There are two different types of tickets available.

-2. Or the ticket which also allows taking a bath in the pools, which I highly recommend.
+• Or the ticket which also allows taking a bath in the pools, which I highly recommend.

-Price: Adults 10 € and children 5€.
+Price: Adults are 10 €, and children are 5€.
+The price is the same for years.

 Online Tickets – Time Entry Slots

 Visitor limit of 100 every 1 ½ hour.
-You can purchase your ticket at the ticket counter if not all are sold out.
+You can purchase your ticket at the counter if not all are sold out.
 You will be given a coloured wristband at the entrance gate to indicate to the staff when you need to leave the park.

 Facilities

 There are two changing cabins, restrooms and showers inside the park and nowadays lockers for a 2€ fee.
 Either take a locker or watch your valuables.
-Plenty of benches are provided to leave your bag or just sit there and enjoy the breathtaking lush vegetation.
+Plenty of benches are provided to leave your bag or sit there and enjoy the breathtaking lush vegetation.

 Access for People With Disabilities